Jrheldmann/Biodiversity/README.md

 # Biodiversity
 ## Overview
-In this project, Interactive visualization based on the bacterial sample data provided by Roza.
+In this project, Interactive visualizations based on the bacterial sample data provided by Roza as well as user inputs were created.